 Favorite Project – Mike’s favorite DDG project is United Community Bank (UCB) in Thibodaux for several reasons.
 Generally, architects want their projects to be seen, and none is more visible than UCB on Canal Blvd.
 Local clients, local design team, and local contractors are all reasons why UCB is truly a cornerstone project, not only for DDG, but for our community.
 Mike passes this project daily during his commute to work and stops for coffee at the PJ’s Coffee inside UCB.
 The site was certainly a challenge.
 The site access, circulation, coffee drive-thru, bank drive-up, Entergy poles, Canal Blvd, Bayou Lafourche, and new bank/coffee house concept were all challenging aspects that needed to be considered in this design.
 To Mike, everything had to be perfect, and he believes Team DDG pulled it off!

-Blaise serves as a Senior Project Manager and Associate for the Architecture Team in our Thibodaux office.
+Blaise serves as a Senior Project Manager and Associate for the Architecture Team.
 He earned his Louisiana State Architectural License in 2004 and joined DDG in 2006 with 7 years of prior industry experience.
 Since that time, he has worked on a wide array of projects from many different market sectors.
 Some of these include primary, secondary and postsecondary education, private businesses, industrial sector work, ecclesiastical, and municipal projects.
 This history has provided a wealth of experience in navigating all aspects of the design process with a concentration on the technical aspects of construction and code compliance, which he shares with the younger members of the Team through his mentorship.

 Favorite Project – Blaise’s most memorable DDG project would be the Assumption Parish Community Center in Napoleonville, Louisiana.
 The main challenge of the project was developing a design that served the community in a variety of ways.
 The building and site needed to be versatile enough to provide for recreational use, high school athletics and ceremonies, as well as both large and small community and private events.
 The Parish Government was a pleasure to work with throughout the process and the result was a building that became a focal point for the community.
 Thanks to a shared vision and the partnership between the Parish and the design team, we were able to develop a multi-functional design that aesthetically reflects the local culture.
 Consequently, there is a great amount of satisfaction when you pass by the facility on any given day and see it being used and cared for.